 The University takes the management of risk seriously.
-Where a risk is seen as a threat, then mitigations are put in place.
+Where a risk is seen as a threat, mitigations are identified and put in place.
 However, risks can also be seen as opportunities and the University is not risk averse.
 Rather, it will take a measured approach to opportunities to achieve its strategic objectives.

-Through its Risk Register, reviewed at Senior Management Team meetings, and overseen by the Audit Committee on behalf of University Council, risks which are not directly financial are highlighted.
+Through its Risk Register, reviewed at Senior Management Team meetings, and overseen by the Audit Committee on behalf of University Council, risks which are not all directly financial are highlighted.
 These might be compliance or accountability risks such as data returns, health & safety, safeguarding matters or they might be reputational such as quality audits and inspections.
-The whims of government policy remain a major risk.
-The top four risks over the year related to student recruitment, student retention, government policy and financial liability.
-The University has a comprehensive internal control system that includes a well thought out internal audit schedule process.
+The University has a comprehensive internal control system to manage risk.
+This includes a programme of work by the internal auditors which directly addresses the major risks identified in the risk register.